ArtemisSoftware/Poke-Connect/README.md

 # Domain Module

-The domain module serves as the core of the application, containing business logic, entities, and use cases.
+The domain module serves as the core of the application, containing business logic and use cases.
 It defines the "what" of the application rather than the "how."
 The focus is on representing the core concepts and business rules of the app, independent of frameworks or technologies.
 This module is designed to be framework-agnostic, ensuring flexibility and testability.

 Within the domain module, there are two key sub-modules:

 ## Pokedex Sub-Module
 The Pokedex sub-module represents the domain logic related to Pokémon data.
-It contains business logic for operations like fetching Pokémon lists, retrieving Pokémon details, and defining Pokémon-related entities.
+It contains business logic for operations like fetching Pokémon lists, retrieving Pokémon details.

 ## Favorites Sub-Module
 The Favorites sub-module is responsible for managing business logic related to user-defined favorite Pokémon.
 This includes adding or removing favorites, checking if a Pokémon is marked as a favorite, and retrieving the list of favorite Pokémon.